- Saturday January 21: Ariana Gillis in concert with Colleen Brown & Elijah Abrams at Calvary United Church

 Musicalize Your Mental Health

-Starting in October 2016, Skeleton Park Arts Fest will be producing an exciting music and mental health program for youth at Pathways To Education (#263 Weller Ave), called “Musicalize Your Mental Health.”
-In an effort to help make mental health education more accessible, “Musicalize Your Mental Health” will use music as a metaphor at weekly jam sessions.
-Led by mental health worker, Rich Tyo, musician Daniel Chalmers and Skeleton Park Arts Fest’s Greg Tilson, this program will combine education, discussion, music-making and song-writing as a new approach to learning about mental health.
+Skeleton Park Arts Fest is wrapping up the first of two exciting music and mental health program sessions for youth at Pathways To Education (#263 Weller Ave), called “Musicalize Your Mental Health.”
+In an effort to help make mental health education more accessible, “Musicalize Your Mental Health” uses music as a metaphor at weekly jam sessions.
+Led by mental health worker, Rich Tyo, musician Daniel Chalmers, and Skeleton Park Arts Fest’s Greg Tilson, this program combines education, discussion, music-making and song-writing as a new approach to learning about mental health.
+The second session of Musicalize Your Mental Health gets underway on January 17, 2017.

 More about the Musicalize Your Mental Heath program: